AppShell

 Control transitions

-Set transitionDuration and transitionTimingFunction props on the AppShell to control transitions:
+Use the transitionDuration and transitionTimingFunction props on the AppShell component to control section animations:

 import { AppShell } from '@mantine/core';